JanMiksovsky/blog/posts/2023/01-17 Emoji strategies.md

 ---
-title: Strategies for picking emoji for words without emoji
+title: Strategies for picking emoji for words that don't have emoji
 date: 2023-01-17
 ---